glamorous/jQuery-Utilities/README.markdown

     $(document).ready(function(){
         $.glamUtilities({
             debug: false,
-    		externalLinks: true,
+    		externalLinks: true, // when false the plugin will not add `attr('target','_blank')`
-    		externalClass: 'otherNameForClassAtAllExternalLinks',
+    		externalClass: 'otherNameForClassAtAllExternalLinks', // or false
-    		defaultValueAsLabel: true, // or you can specify wich elements that has to change: $("form input[type=text]")
+    		defaultValueAsLabel: true, // or you can specify wich elements that has to change: `$("form input[type=text]")`
     		validateDefaultValue: false
         });
     });